torsello/pokedex/README.md

 # Pokedex Lite

-Java Aplication that saves and shows the pokemons saw by trainers and it's level (Pokemons' level).
+A high-tech portable Java Aplication that Pokemon Trainers carry with them to record tokens of all the various Pokémon species they encounter during their journey as trainers.

-## Installation
+## Running

-Pokedex lite has two installation types.
+Pokedex lite has two running types.

 1. Execute on Docker-Compose path:
 ```bash